lihaoyi/macropy/readme.md

 Where basic language constructs are at **0** in the scale of magic, functions and classes can be mildly confusing. `hasattr` and `getattr` are at another level, letting you treat things objects as dictionaries and do all sorts of incredibly dynamic things.

 I would place MacroPy about on par with Metaclasses in terms of their magic-level: pretty knotty, but still ok.
 Past that, you are in the realm of `stack.inspect()`, where your function call can look at *what files are in the call stack* and do different things depending on what it sees!
-And finally, at the **Beyond 9000** level of insanity, is the act of piecing together code via string-interpolation or concatenation and just calling `eval` or `exec` on the whole blob, maybe at import time, maybe at run-time.
+And finally, at the **Beyond 9000** level of magic, is the act of piecing together code via string-interpolation or concatenation and just calling `eval` or `exec` on the whole blob, maybe at import time, maybe at run-time.

 ###Skeletons in the Closet
 Many profess to shun the higher levels of magic "I would *never* do textual code generation!" you hear them say.
 "I will do things the simple, Pythonic way, with minimal magic!".
 But if you dig a little deeper, and see the code they use on a regular basis, you may notice some `namedtuple`s in their code base.
 Looking up the implementation of `namedtuple` brings up this: